crunchy-devops/jenkins-pic/FIRST_JOBS.md

 Login using user: admin  password : admin
 See the result in the project

-## Deploy your war file to the repositiory Nexus
+## Deploy your war file to the repository Nexus
 Go to your first maven build select configure
 and press post build actions
 select archive the artifacts, in the textedit files to archive type ```**/*.war```